akehrer/fiddle/README.md

 # fIDDLE
 A experimental Python code editor aimed at new programmer education.
-Wholly inspired by the [IDLE Reimagined](https://github.com/asweigart/idle-reimagined) project.
+Inspired by the [IDLE Reimagined](https://github.com/asweigart/idle-reimagined) project.

 ## Requirements